RoliSoft/Host-Scanner/README.md

 # Host Scanner

-The purpose of this project is to discover hosts on a network and gather information about them for analysis.
+The purpose of this project is to discover hosts on a network and gather information about them for later analysis.

 ## Features